EddieHubCommunity/open-source-practice/README.md

 ## Add your name to the alphabetical list and, optionally, a link to your GitHub account (in alphabetical order below your letter too)

 ## Option 1.
-Fork this repository and make changes all within your github account
+Complete this process in Github (in your browser)

-1. Fork the project using the gray `Fork` button in the top right of this page - this creates *your* copy of the project and saves it in your github account
+1. Fork the project:
+- Click the gray `Fork` button in the top right of this page.
+This creates *your* copy of the project and saves it as a new repository in your github account

-2. Make any changes to the files in your forked copy of the repository
+2. Create a New Branch:
+- On your new repository's page, click the gray 'main' button in the upper left to reveal a dropdown menu.
+- Enter the name of your new branch in the text box.
+(Branch names usually make a reference to what is being changed.
+Example: `nameAdd`).
+- Click on `Create branch <new branch name>` and this will automatically take you to your new branch.
+*_You CAN make edits on the main branch, but this may cause issues down the line.
+Best practice is to create a new branch for each separate issue you work on.
+That way your `main` branch remains in sync with Eddie's `main` branch_

+3. Edit:
+- On the top right of the Readme file, click on the pencil icon to edit the file by adding your name

+4. Raise a Pull Request:
-3. On your repo, click `Pull Requests` (which is the third option at the top of this page after the options `Code` and `Issues`) and raise a Pull Request by clicking the green `New Pull Request` button and selecting your fork from the right dropdown field.
+- Click `Pull Requests` (which is the third option at the top of this page after the options `Code` and `Issues`).
+- Click the green `New Pull Request` button.
+This will prep the new pull request for you by autofilling the `base repository: base` with 'EddieGitHubCommunity: main' AND autofilling your `head repository: compare` with 'your repository: main'
+- Click on your head reponsitory's `compare` dropdown, and switch branches from your 'main' branch to `<new branch name>`.
+- Finally, click the green `Create Pull Request` button.
+Great job!
+You did it!

 You can ask questions by raising an [issue](https://github.com/EddieHubCommunity/hacktoberfest-practice/issues/new).

 ## Option 2.
-Clone the repository and make changes on your computer
+Complete this process on your computer (locally)

 - Click on the green `Code` button, then either the HTTPS or SSH option and, click the icon to copy the URL.
 Now you have a copy of the project.
 Thus, you can play around with it locally on your computer.